A248/LibertyBans/docs/Quick-Plugin-Comparison.md

 AdvancedBan has a connection pool, but in practice, can only use 1 connection at a time, which is effectively the same as not using a connection pool.

+### Exemption

+Whether the plugin can prevent lower-ranked staff from banning higher-ups through a system of exemption levels.

+BanManager's *no* ranking: While BanManager has a basic exemption feature without levels, it requires every exempted player to be written out in the BanManager configuration.
+This is far too inconvenient in many cases, since it requires reconfiguring and reloading BanManager every time staff are promoted.

+LiteBans' *partial* ranking: The plugin does not support arbitrary levels of exemption.

 ### Server Scopes

 This feature is relevant for proxies.
 Whether the plugin has the ability to define "scopes" and create punishments applying to certain scopes.
 This allows server administrators to create punishments applying to a specific backend server or a group of backend servers.

 BanManager's and LiteBan's *partial* ranking: BanManager has the ability to create a "local" punishment, meaning it applies to one backend server.
 However, it does not have the ability to define punishments applying to a group of backend servers; further, local punishments cannot be created from separate servers.
 LiteBans has server scopes, but similarly, it cannot create scopes applying to a group of servers.

+### Layouts / Templates

+Whether the plugin can automatically fill in details such as the reason and time, including based on the past history of the punished player.

+BanManager's *partial* ranking: Reason shortcuts are provided; however, automatic time calculation based on past history is not implemented.

 ### Uses UUIDs